briangershon/bluesky-daily-mcp/README.md

 An MCP Server to help you surface the most interesting topics from your Bluesky follows daily.

+For examples of how to use, please visit ["Building an MCP Server to Explore My Bluesky Feed"](https://www.briangershon.com/blog/bluesky-daily-mcp-server/).

 ## Features

 - a tool to retrieve all posts from your follows for a given day